AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimized-filtering-content-update.md

    >* Approximate time required to complete the migration = 60 + (20,000/1000 * 60) = 1260 Sec = 21 Minutes
    >  The additional "60" seconds added at the start is due to the initial delay when starting the job.
    >
-   >You should also be aware that this is only the *minimum* time required to complete the job, and does not include the I/O time.
-The actual time taken could be significantly more than this estimation.
+   >This is only the *minimum* time required to complete the job, and does not include the I/O time.
+The actual time taken could be more than this estimation.

-1. Monitor the progress, and completion of the update.
+1. Monitor the progress and completion of the update.

    To do this, monitor the logs on author and golden-publish from: